I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Every year, 750,000 tonnes of cigarette butts are discarded by smokers.
 One estimate is that four trillion of these little nub ends are simply dropped on the ground.
-The filters are slow to biodegrade but the toxins they contain leach out into the environment.
+The filters are slow to biodegrade while the toxins they contain leach out into the environment.

 What’s in Cigarette Butts?